Puerto Morelos Yucatan Peninsula, Mexico Travel Guide

 Talavera pottery (from Puebla, but found locally), colorful paintings.

-Always ask for prices before committing to a purchase, especially with street traders or small market stalls.
+Always ask for prices before committing to a purchase, especially with street traders or small stalls at the market.